Players have been sent off in rugby since the early days of the game. But red and yellow cards are a relatively recent innovation in the sport.

 Other sports like soccer and ice hockey had introduced the concept of a sin bin or a “cooler”.

 In 1979, the international rugby board agreed to let South Africa use the cooler in their domestic competitions.
-The period was five minutes.
+Players left the field of play for a period of five minutes.

 The idea was that pumped-up players would calm down and “cool” their heads.

 1995: first yellow cards in international matches (but no sin bin)